jonathanabennett/projectwarrior/README.md

 # Projectwarrior

 **0.3.0 BREAKING CHANGE:** Because I am not sure exactly how to add a project from just the slug present in taskwarrior, the task-hook is currently depreciated.
-Leaving it running will not break anything (It targets a different file), but it won't add anything to projectwarrior either.
+Leaving it running will not overwrite anything (It targets a different file), but any projects that it pulls from taskwarrior won't get added to projectwarrior.

 ### _Jonathan A. Bennett <doulos05@gmail.com>_

-This is a suite of tools to guide a user through a thorough weekly review using Taskwarrior to store active tasks.
+This is a simple command line project management tool.
+Users can enter the projects along with metadata about the projects and track them through to completion.
+It integrates with taskwarrior for tracking the tasks within those projects, but could be integrated manually with another tool if you wanted.

 ## License